UKCloud/documentation/articles/other/other-faq-sla.md

 ### Do you offer an SLA on the UKCloud-provided virtual firewall?

 Virtual firewalls are covered by the UKCloud management plane SLA.
 Customers can claim service credits for affected VMs in the event of an outage, where the fault is within UKCloud-controlled components.
-Further details are available in the Service Definition.
+Further details are available in the [*SLA definition*](other-ref-sla-definition.md).

 ### Can you give me a worked example for the UKCloud for Oracle Software SLA?